Two Salads for the Heat

 Method

-Quarter the tomatoes and arrange on a wide plate.
-Slice off the peel and pith from the orange, then segment or slice into clean rounds.
-Add to the tomatoes.
-Shave the onion paper-thin and scatter lightly.
-Add torn mint or basil — never both.
-Drizzle with olive oil, touch of vinegar, and a clear hand of salt.
-No pepper.
+Cut the tomatoes into quarters.
+Remove the peel and pith from the orange, then slice into rounds or segments.
+Combine on a wide plate.
+Shave the red onion paper-thin and scatter lightly.
+Tear a few mint or basil leaves—not both—and add without layering.
+Drizzle with olive oil and vinegar.
+Finish with salt.
 Serve immediately.

 Cucumber, Feta & Oregano